 - Among children aged 10-11, 23.5% are living with obesity.
 This has decreased from 25.5% in 2020/21, but is still up compared to 2019/20 (21%).

 According to Diabetes UK, around 4.7 million people in Britain have diabetes, including 36,000 children aged under 19.

-SFM’s Healthy Zones programme works to tackle childhood obesity by creating sustained changes to school food environments.
+SFM’s Healthy Zones programme works to tackle these health inequalities by creating sustained changes to school food environments.
 Learn more here.

 Fruit and veg consumption